Organic infant formula & feeding support

 PB & Yum: ½ cup milk or plant-based milk alternative, ½ cup silken tofu (or plain Greek yogurt), 1 Tbsp peanut butter, 1 banana, 2 Tbsp unsweetened cocoa powder (optional)

-Even more snack ideas: Healthful and Easy Snacks for Moms and Toddlers
+Even more snack ideas: 4 Tips for Making Easy, Nutritious Snacks for Moms and Toddlers

 Tips for healthy postpartum snacking